What’s the Average Cost to Build a House in Florida?

 Reeves notes the most common floorplan consists of three bedrooms and two bathrooms and “will almost always include a porch or a Florida room in the back.”

 Many of the preferred architectural styles, though different on the outside, share some common features due to the climate.
-Think open floor plans, large windows, high ceilings, and ample outdoor features like porches, decks and Florida rooms.
-This is especially true of Coastal, Traditional and Contemporary styles.
+Think open floor plans, large windows, high ceilings, and ample outdoor features like porches, decks, and Florida rooms, which are light-filled, enclosed living spaces with outdoor views.
+This is especially true of Coastal, Traditional, and Contemporary styles.

 Art Deco shares some of these features and is one of the most iconic architectural styles found in Florida, primarily in Miami Beach.
-Its sleek, geometric lines, metal roofs and distinctive colors seem perfectly conceived for oceanfront living.
+Its sleek, geometric lines, metal roofs, and distinctive colors complement oceanfront living.

 More affordable options for building a home in Florida